Mr. Fuji: World Wide Wrestling Federation (1972–1974)

-Mid-Atlantic and Georgia Championship Wrestling (1974- 1975)
+Mid-Atlantic and Georgia Championship Wrestling (1974–1975)

-After WWWF, Fuji went on his own to Mid-Atlantic Championship Wrestling Wrestling from 1974 to 1975.
+After WWWF, Fuji went on his own to Mid-Atlantic Championship Wrestling from 1974 to 1975.

 He reunited with Tanaka and debuted in Georgia Championship Wrestling (GCW) in August 1975.
 On September 19, 1975, they participated in a four-team tournament where they defeated former WWWF rivals Tony Garea and Dean Ho in the finals to win the vacant NWA Georgia Tag Team Championship.
 They lost the title to Bob Backlund and Jerry Brisco a month later.
 Shortly after their title loss, they left GCW and toured other territories and won several titles.

-California and Texas (1976-1977)
+California and Texas (1976–1977)

-In 1976, Fuji went on his own to work for Big Time Wrestling in California.
+In 1976, Fuji went on his own to work for [Big Time Wrestling (San Francisco)|Big Time Wrestling in California].
 He won the NWA San Francisco United States title defeating Pat Patterson on February 7 in San Francisco.
 He held the title until leaving the territory in February 1977.

 Also in 1976 he worked for World Class Championship Wrestling in Texas while champion in California.

 Return to the WWWF (1977–1978)

 Fuji and Tanaka returned to WWWF in 1977.
 They took on Freddie Blassie as their manager.
 On September 27, 1977, they defeated Larry Zbyzsko and longtime rival Tony Garea in the finals of a tag team tournament to win their third WWWF World Tag Team Championship.
 They wrestled in many six-man and eight-man tag team matches during their third reign.
-They lost the belts to Dino Bravo and Dominic DeNucci on the March 14, 1978 episode of Championship Wrestling.
+They lost the belts to Dino Bravo and Dominic DeNucci on the March 14, 1978, episode of Championship Wrestling.
 Shortly after, they left WWWF again.

-Touring the territories (1979–1981)
+Touring the territories (1978–1981)

 Fuji and Tanaka continued to tour the territories in 1979 where they won titles again.
 Later that same year, they stopped teaming and began wrestling individually.
 Fuji had success, winning several singles titles in many promotions including World Wrestling Council, NWA New Zealand and Maple Leaf Wrestling.

-Second return to the WWF (1981-1996)
+Second return to the WWF (1981–1996)

 Teaming with Mr. Saito (1981–1982)

 Fuji returned to World Wide Wrestling Federation, then known as the World Wrestling Federation, in 1981.
 He formed a tag team with Mr. Saito, which was managed by Captain Lou Albano.
-They began a feud with tag champions Tony Garea and Rick Martel, whom they defeated on the October 17, 1981 episode of Championship Wrestling to win their first Tag Team Championship, though it was Fuji's fourth individual reign.
+They began a feud with tag champions Tony Garea and Rick Martel, whom they defeated on the October 17, 1981, episode of Championship Wrestling to win their first Tag Team Championship, though it was Fuji's fourth individual reign.
 They began feuding with The Strongbows (Chief Jay and Jules) in the fall of 1981.
 This culminated in a title match on June 28, 1982, at Madison Square Garden (MSG) where the Strongbows won the championship.
 On the July 13 episode of Championship Wrestling, they defeated the Strongbows in a two out of three falls match for Fuji's fifth and Saito's second WWF Tag Team Championship.
 The feud of these two teams ended after Fuji and Saito lost the titles to the Strongbows on the October 30 episode of Championship Wrestling.